mrwconsulting/cdk-monorepo/README.md

 This project utilizes the following plugins:

 * [Yarn](https://classic.yarnpkg.com/en/docs/getting-started): tool to enable workspaces that allows users to install dependencies from multiple package.json files in subfolders of a single root package.json file.
 * [Lerna](https://lerna.js.org/): tool that optimizes the workflow around managing multi-package repositories with git by providing high-level commands.
-Lerna with Yarn Workspaces to make it possible to develop across multiple components without having to publish them to a registry.
+Lerna with Yarn Workspaces make it possible to develop across multiple components without having to publish them to a registry.
 * [Husky](https://typicode.github.io/husky/#/): enables native git hooks tools to standardize git commits.
 * [Eslint](https://eslint.org/docs/user-guide/getting-started): configure rules and syntax validation that fit the needs of your project.
 * [Prettier](https://prettier.io/docs/en/index.html): an opinionated code formatter.